sinannuhoglu/FoodDeliveryApp/README.md

 # FoodDeliveryApp

-Food Delivery App is a modern food ordering application built with **Jetpack Compose**, designed to allow users to browse meals, add them to their cart, favorite them and log in/register using Firebase Authentication.
+FoodDeliveryApp is a modern food ordering application built with **Jetpack Compose** and follows a clean **MVVM architecture**.
+Users can browse meals, add items to their cart, mark favorites and log in/register using Firebase Authentication.

 ---